We have an untapped power to improve our world. Neil Armstrong once had a dream about it.

 Throughout these alarm codes, the lunar module systems operated normally on its imaginary descent.
 Two more codes flashed and with precious seconds ticking away, Bales reached a decision.
 Flight Director Gene Kranz heard through his headset, “I've got a bunch of computer alarms.
 Abort the landing.”

 With the safety of the men foremost in his mind (Kranz would never forget the cries for help from Gus, Ed, and Roger), he indicated to astronaut Charlie Duke, the capsule communicator or CAPCOM, to abort landing.
 The stand-in astronauts executed the steps to stop the lunar module's descent engine and fire up the ascent engine.
-The final simulation ended with no landing, with no first man on the moon, with two astronauts rejoining the command module to return home a failed mission.
+The final simulation ended with no landing, with no first man on the moon, with two astronauts rejoining the command module to return home as a failed mission.

 Gene Kranz was furious.
-“Our training should have finished with a landing on the moon surface!” he raged.
+“Our training should have finished with a landing on the moon surface,” he raged.
 After calming down, he instructed Steve Bales to write out on a piece of paper every possible error code and beside each exactly what it meant; that is, whether to abort the mission or to continue.
 Bales, with several items on his plate, delegated this task to the smartest man he knew — Jack Garman.
 That list ended up on the plexiglass of Garman's desk.

 With his flattop haircut, trademark white vests (his wife, Marta, always provided them emblazoned with the current mission's patch), and the demeanor of a marine drill instructor, Gene Kranz had become the face of NASA.
 Mentored by the father of mission control operations, Chris Kraft, and tempered by his time in the Air Force, he had the ability to mold his young flight controllers into a team who believed in themselves.
 Note the emphasis on young.
 Older engineers passed on the jobs believing the mission doomed to fail.

 On the day of the landing, while the Eagle orbited the far side of the moon out of radio communication, he gathered those young flight controllers together.
 Dressed in their white shirts and narrow ties, half of them wearing glasses, they heard this from their leader: “I want you all to know that no matter what happens here today, when we walk out of this room, we walk out just like we came in.
 We came in as a team and we're going to walk out as a team.
 No matter what.
 Now, let's do this.”
 To be told there would be no finger-pointing made the group of young flight controllers more confident of any split-second decisions that might arise.
-And for Gene Kranz to address his team in this fashion, on this day, at this critical junction of an eight year mission, well, they have a word for it.
+And for Gene Kranz to address his team in this fashion, on this day, at this critical junction of an eight year mission, well, there's a word for it.
 Leadership.

 Garman's finger moved down the paper until it reached error code 1202.
 He reported back to Bales, “We're go unless it keeps reoccurring.”